RasulIslyamgali/hh_bypass_recaptcha/README.md

 A lot of extra code is possible (comments).
 Feel free to delete them.

 By the way, don't be surprised at the selenium syntax.
 I used a library that was written specifically to speed up the development process with selenium.

+Until I uploaded it to the server.
+But I will.